wagtail/wagtail/docs/contributing/committing.rst

 by at least one other reviewer or committer, unless the change is a small documentation change or fixing a typo.
-If additional code changes are made after the review, it is OK to commit them without further review if they are uncontroversial and small enough that no bugs are likely to be introduced.
+If additional code changes are made after the review, it is OK to commit them without further review if they are uncontroversial and small enough that there is minimal chance of introducing new bugs.

 Most code contributions will be in the form of pull requests from Github.
 Pull requests should not be merged from Github, apart from small documentation fixes,